selwynpolit/merlotsp/README.md

 # 10-16-22
-This is a fork of https://github.com/pages-themes/merlot That repo seems to have stagnated and I needed some changes for my github pages site at https://selwynpolit.github.io/d9book/ I called it MerlotSP and I'm continuing with the version number.
+This is a fork of https://github.com/pages-themes/merlot That repo seems to have stagnated and I needed some changes for my github pages site at https://selwynpolit.github.io/d9book/ I called it MerlotSP and I'm continuing with the version numbering scheme.

 # The Merlot theme